 Stickmanbangkok.com.
 Stickman’s Guide to Bangkok was started in late 1998 when a young Kiwi fellow felt the urge to create a website to tell his friends back home about his life in Thailand.
 As the site started to grow in size, so too it grew in popularity until about a year or so later when this young Kiwi, whose mama didn’t raise no fool, realized that he might be on to something.
 In the beginning, the site began as a small site with three smallish sections on the Bangkok expatriate lifestyle, English teaching, and, of course, nightlife.
 It has now grown into a sizeable site with several other sections including a popular weekly column.
 Stickman says the site is free and, come hell or high watered-down drinks, it will remain that way.
-His lovely Thai wife from Korat also appears on the column to answer questions that only a Thai woman could answer.
-How much the Kiwi gentleman is still involved in this site it unclear (as of 2008) but it is still a site worth visiting.
+Surely, the most popular Bangkok nightlife site of them all!

 Dave The Rave has launched back into Cyberspace with his very own website which includes a weekly nightlife newsletter entitled "Night Fever".
 This section does include some images in with the informative and entertaining text.
 With Dave being based in Angelwitch in Nana Plaza, he has a unique viewpoint from the inside looking out.
 This has become a welcome addition to the online nightlife scene and I'm sure it will become very popular.